bischoff-m/nodecode/README.md

 ## Adding a field

-1. Add props definition in new file under `/public/config/schemas/fields`
+1. Add props and state definition in new file under `/public/config/schemas/fields`

-2. Add new field as `Field` type in `NodePackage.schema.json`
+1. Add new field as `Field` type in `NodePackage.schema.json`

+1. Add `$ref` to field definition for `NodeState` and `FieldState` in `NodeProgram.schema.json`

-3. Compile types using `npm run prebuild`
+1. Compile types using `npm run prebuild`

-4. Implement field component under `/src/renderer/components/fields`
+1. Implement field component under `/src/renderer/components/fields`

-5. Add case in `getFieldComponent` in `/src/renderer/util/nodeFactory.tsx`
+1. Add case in `getFieldComponent` in `/src/renderer/components/NodeProvider.tsx`

-6. Add node that uses the new field
+1. Add node that uses the new field

 ## Adding a node

 1. Add definition in a file under `/public/config/packages`

-2. (Currently it is necessary to reload the app)
+1. (Currently it is necessary to reload the app)